arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ```bash
 ssh fio@portenta-x8-<UUID>.local
 ```

+When executing the command, substitute the `<UUID>` placeholder with the actual UUID of the Portenta X8 you are attempting to connect to.
+You can confirm this UUID by checking the results of a prior SSH services scan with a network query or ADB shell.

 If the device is configured correctly to accept SSH connections and the _fio_ account exists with SSH access, this command will prompt for the password associated with the _fio_ user.